senabIsShort/TK-RbAM/README.md

 After installing the necessary libraries in a virtual environment, simply run :

 - the [`kialo.ipynb`](tool/kialo.ipynb) Jupyter notebook to download the debates in text format and sort them by language
+  - this will update the [`kialo-url-ids.csv`](rawData/kialo/kialo-url-ids.csv) file that contains the URLs of all debates to be parsed.
 - the [`process.ipynb`](processedData/kialo-2-RBAM/process.ipynb) Jupyter notebook to parse, process and generate the dataset in csv file (`kialoPairs.csv`)
+  - this will generate two CSV files inside the [`processedData/kialo-2-RBAM`](processedData/kialo-2-RBAM/) directory
+    - `kialoPairs.csv` is the final TK-BRbM dataset
+    - `kialoPairsRaw.csv` is an intermediate dataset containing more unfiltered rows

 ## Sources